illinoistechrobotics/robots_v2/README.md

-robots
+Illinois Tech Robotics robots_v2
 ======

-This will be one application that will run all of our JSDC robot and maybe more.
+This is one application that runs all of our JSDC robot.

+Installation